erleonard/erleonard.github.io/_drafts/2017-03-18-Azure-Rename-Subscription.md

   - Azure
   - PowerShell
   - automation
-draft: true
 ---

 Renaming your Azure subscriptions can be very handy when working with multiple subscriptions and/or powershell.

-Here are the steps to change the subscription name in the Portal:
+## Here are the steps to change the subscription name in the Portal

 1. Select your subscription from the [subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
 <br>